torresguilherme/gpu-pm/README.md

 - vulkan compatible device (>= 1.1)

+- glslc (for shader compiling. this should come with the latest LunarG vulkan SDK, just make sure it's in an executable path)

-- meson (use a reasonably recent version idfk)
+- meson (use a reasonably recent version)

-- ninja (you can use other backends for meson, i like using ninja but if you do something else that's your problem)
+- ninja (or some other meson backend, but i'm only using ninja)

 - some C++ compiler

+# how to build

+- clone this repository and go to the directory;

+- enter the command **meson setup build**;

+- go to the created directory **cd build**;

+- enter the command **ninja**. if everything works you'll have a **demo** executable in the build directory.

+# usage

+(i'll complete this in the future when this program is actually user-ready).

 # contributing

-don't pr me. i'm not accepting requests for now and i don't know if i ever will.
+i'm not accepting contributions right now, but maybe i will in the future.

 have any suggestion, problem, question, or maybe you want to confess your love or something? open an issue. maybe i'll respond maybe not.